-THERE scarce passed any fession during this reign without some statute against engaging retainers, and giving them badges or liveries ##; a practice, by which they were, in a manner, inlifted under fome great lord, and were kept in readiness to affift him in all wars, infurrections, riots, violences, and even in bearing evidence for him in courts of justice ‡‡.
+THERE scarce passed any session during this reign without some statute against engaging retainers, and giving them badges or liveries ‡‡; a practice, by which they were, in a manner, inlifted under fome great lord, and were kept in readiness to affift him in all wars, insurrections, riots, violences, and even in bearing evidence for him in courts of justice §§.
 This disorder, which had arisen during turbulent times, when the law could give little protection to the fubject, was then deeply rooted in England; and it required all the vigilance and rigour of Henry to extirpate it.
 There is a story of his severity against that abuse; which seems to merit praise, tho' it is commonly cited as an instance of his avarice and rapacity.
-The earl of Oxford, his favourite general, in whom he always placed great and deserved trust, having splendidly entertained him at his castle of Heningham, was desirous of making a show of his magnificence at the departure of his royal guest; and ordered all his retainers, with their liveries and badges, to be drawn up in two lines, that their appearance might be more gallant and splendid.
-"My lord," said the King, "I have heard much of your 46 hospitality; but the truth far exceeds the report.
-These handsome gentlemen
+The earl of Oxford, his favourite general, to whom he always gave great and deferved trust, having splendidly entertained him at his castle of Heningham, was defirous of making a show of his magnificence at the departure of his royal guest; and ordered all his retainers, with their liveries and badges, to be drawn up in two lines, that their appearance might be more gallant and splendid. " My lord," faid the King, "I have heard much of your 's hospitality; but the truth far exceeds the report.
+These handsome gentlemen bus on within a wear and day to be cornetty it did no

-"and yeomen, whom I see on both sides of me, are, no doubt, your menial servants."
-Chap.
-III.

-The earl smiled, and confessed that his fortune was too narrow for such magnisticence.
-"They are most of them," subjoined he, "my retainers, who are come to do me service at such a time, when they knew I was honoured with your majesty's presence."
+"and yeomen, whom I fee on both fides of me, are furely your menial fervants."
+The earl fmiled, and confessed that his fortune was too narrow for such magnificence.
+"They are most of them," subjoined he, "my retainers, who are come to do me fervice at such a time, when they knew I was honoured with your majesty's presence."
 The King started a little, and said, "By my faith, my lord, I thank you for my good cheer, but I must not allow my laws to be broken in my sight.
 My attorney must speak with you."
-Oxford is said to have payed no less than sifteen thousand marks, as a composition for his offence.
+Oxford is said to have payed no less than sisteen thousand marks, as a composition for his offence.

 The encrease of the arts, more effectually than all the severities of laws, put an end to this pernicious practice.
-The nobility, instead of vying with each other, in the number and boldness of their retainers, acquired by degrees a more civilized species of emulation, and endeavoured to excel in the splendor and elegance of their equipage, houses, and tables.
-The common people, no longer maintained in a vicious idleness by their superiors, were obliged to learn some calling or industry, and became useful both to themselves and others.
-And it must be acknowledged, in spite of those who declaim so violently against the refinement of the arts, or what they are pleased to call luxury, that, as much as an industrious tradesman is both a better man and a better citizen than one of those idle retainers, who formerly depended on the great families; so much is the life of a modern nobleman more laudable than that of an antient baron.
+The nobility, instead of vying with each other, in the number and boldness of their retainers, acquired a more civilized species of emulation, and endeavoured to excell in the splendour and elegance of their equipage, houses, and tables.
+The common people, no longer maintained in a victious idleness by their superiors, were obliged to learn some calling or industry, and became useful both to themselves and others.
+And it must be acknowledged, in spite of those who declaim so violently against the refinement of the art, or what they are pleased to call luxury, that, as much as an industrious tradesman is both a better man and a better citizen that one of those idle retainers, who so merly depended on the great families; as much is the life of a modern nobleman more laudable than that of an antient baron.